moraes/tipfy/docs/source/api/tipfy.ext.session.rst

 This module provides sessions using secure cookies or the datastore.
 It also offers signed flash messages and signed cookies in general.

-See in :ref:`tutorial.sessions` an overview of sessions usage.
+See in `Sessions Tutorial <http://www.tipfy.org/wiki/tutorials/sessions/>`_ a overview of session usage.

 .. module:: tipfy.ext.session